IIIF/cookbook-recipes/recipe/0036-composition-from-multiple-images/index.md

  - UV
  - Mirador
 topic: structure
-property: items
+property:
 ---

 ## Use Case

-This recipe should be considered alongside [Choice with Image Services][0033] and [Foldouts][0035].
+This recipe should be considered alongside [Multiple choice of images in a single view][0033] and [Foldouts, Flaps and Maps][0035].
 They each involve multiple images that are in some way associated with the same part of an object, but the different modeling approaches have different purposes and should generate different user interface options in a client application.

 This recipe is about composition of a single view from multiple content resources, such as multiple images, time based media or combinations of media formats.
 The motivation of the content annotation is `painting`, but here there are multiple resources to be painted onto the Canvas together.

-Whereas the example in [Choice with Image Services][0033] is about offering alternative content resources for the same view, the current recipe is not about offering a choice to the user.
+Whereas the example in [Multiple choice of images in a single view][0033] is about offering alternative content resources for the same view, the current recipe is not about offering a choice to the user.
 It might not make sense to offer the user any control over which of the content resources built up on the canvas are visible; the intent of the publisher is to say that all these resources make up the scene, assembled on the Canvas in the order provided.

 Consider a Canvas with a duration, that contains images, video and audio that are shown in various parts of the scene at different points along the timeline.
 While control of visibility may be useful in a sophisticated IIIF client, it is not the publisher's intent to offer this control but instead to build the scene from separate content resources.